HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

   Finally, regulations such as the EU's Digital Product Passport are poised to reshape future structured data standards.
 These initiatives will likely influence how structured data is applied, especially in domains like ecommerce and product traceability, encouraging more structured and transparent data practices.

 By examining these aspects, we aim to provide a comprehensive overview of the state of structured data in 2024, its recent evolution, and its future trajectory.
-Whether you're a seasoned SEO professional, a web developer, an eCommerce strategist, or simply interested in the evolution of the web, this chapter offers valuable insights into how structured data is reshaping our digital world and paving the way for a more connected, transparent, and intelligent online experience.
+Whether you're a seasoned SEO professional, a web developer, an ecommerce strategist, or simply interested in the evolution of the web, this chapter offers valuable insights into how structured data is reshaping our digital world and paving the way for a more connected, transparent, and intelligent online experience.

 ## Conclusion

 The analysis of structured data in 2024 highlights a clear shift from its SEO roots toward a broader, more strategic role in AI and semantic metadata.
-The dominance of RDFa and Open Graph on over 60% of pages, combined with JSON-LD's growth (now on 41% of pages, particularly in eCommerce), points to a maturing technology.
+The dominance of RDFa and Open Graph on over 60% of pages, combined with JSON-LD's growth (now on 41% of pages, particularly in ecommerce), points to a maturing technology.
 But the true impact lies in how structured data is transforming AI discovery and enhancing machine understanding.

 This year, we've seen significant changes in how search engines handle structured data.
 While Google has deprecated certain rich results, such as FAQs, HowTos, and SiteLinks, they've simultaneously introduced new types for vehicles, courses, 3D product models, loyalty cards, and certifications, expanding the scope of structured data.
 Even more importantly, structured data is now essential for AI systems, supporting tasks from fact-checking to improved search capabilities and training large language models (LLMs).